-With our Community Fund, you could invite an author, illustrator, storyteller or poet to work with your group and buy books or other resources to make the most of the visit.
-All community groups taking part in the Reading Challenge can apply for this fund, and the deadline to apply is 18 November 2021.
-You can find out more and apply here.
+With our Workshops Fund, you could invite an author, illustrator, storyteller or poet to work with your group and buy books or other resources to make the most of the visit.
+All community groups taking part in the Reading Challenge can apply for this fund, and the deadline to apply is 17 November 2022.

 Community groups can enter the Community Reading Culture Challenge.

-Challenge submissions will be open on the website in 2021, and you can enter any time before the closing day on 28 April 2022.
+Challenge submissions will be open on the website in 2023, and you can enter any time before the deadline on Thursday 27 April 2023.

 Community Reading Culture Challenge

 We want to hear about how the First Minister’s Reading Challenge has inspired your community group to read for pleasure.

 Let us know:

 - How the children in your group felt about reading at the beginning of the year